 (While MedShadow.org primarily focuses on side effects of prescription drugs, we also like to highlight effective alternative therapies.
-Acupuncture appears to have no side effects and can help alleviate or treat a number of conditions, including pain, infertility ADHD, nausea, anxiety, insomnia and osteoarthritis.
+Acupuncture appears to have few side effects and may help alleviate or treat a number of conditions, including pain, infertility, ADHD, nausea, anxiety, insomnia and osteoarthritis.
 Many patients can also lower their dependence on prescription drugs by using acupuncture.)

 Despite its Eastern origins, acupuncture has become a more popular form of treatment in the United States, with more medical doctors and other physicians earning the credentials needed to integrate acupuncture into their practice.
-According to a National Institutes of Health (NIH) survey released in 2007, some 3.1 million adults and 150,000 children had used acupuncture in the previous year.
-(This figure is thought to be much higher in 2013.)
-The number of acupuncturists has also grown steadily and is estimated to be approximately 30,000 practicing in the United States, according to the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
+According to a National Institutes of Health (NIH) survey performed in 2012, the most recent year for which NIH data on acupuncture use are available, some 4 million adults and 150,000 children had used acupuncture in the previous year.
+Some experts estimate that at least 10 million acupuncture treatments are administered in a typical year.
+The number of licensed acupuncturists has also grown steadily and is estimated to be approximately 35,000 practicing in the United States, according to the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).

-The number of applicants seeking certification from NCCAOM has climbed from 14,000 to 17,000 in the past three years.
-Steven Aung, M.D., O.M.D. (doctor of Oriental medicine), is a recognized pioneer in the integration of Western, traditional Chinese, and complementary medicine, based in Edmonton, Canada, who has treated patients with acupuncture for more than 40 years.
-He agrees with a new NIH-financed study that finds acupuncture to be an effective tool in treating osteoarthritis and chronic headaches, back, neck, and shoulder pain.
+Steven Aung, M.D., O.M.D. (doctor of Oriental medicine), clinical professor of medicine and family medicine at the University of Alberta in Edmonton, is a recognized pioneer in the integration of Western, traditional Chinese, and complementary medicine, who has treated patients with acupuncture for more than 40 years.
+He agrees with an NIH-financed study that finds acupuncture to be an effective tool in treating osteoarthritis and chronic headaches, back, neck, and shoulder pain.
 But Dr. Aung has also used acupuncture—along with Western medicine, dietary/lifestyle changes, meditation, and herbs/other complementary practices—to manage a range of conditions, including infertility; respiratory and gastrointestinal illnesses; nausea, pain, and other side effects of chemotherapy; ADHD; and depression and anxiety, in children and adults.

 “When administered by a trained practitioner, acupuncture is a safe and painless system of treatment, whose function is to restore the body back to its normal state of health,” he says.
 In some acute cases (such as mild respiratory illness), patients can see results in just a few sessions.
 In chronic cases (colitis, heart problems, depression), treatment might extend for a period of months, with follow-up sessions as needed.

-Acupuncture also can be used to help patients reduce their need for—or eliminate—certain prescription drugs, says Michael Jabbour, M.S., L.Ac., a licensed acupuncturist and herbologist in Forest Hills, NY, and president of the American Association of Acupuncture and Oriental Medicine.
+Acupuncture also can be used to help patients reduce their need for—or eliminate—certain prescription drugs, says Michael Jabbour, M.S., L.Ac., a licensed acupuncturist in Forest Hills, NY.
 For example, patients with insomnia may not always get complete relief from sleeping pills, while subjecting themselves to the side effects of the drugs.
 Jabbour has used acupuncture on such patients, and as their sleep improves, has worked with their physician to incrementally reduce the amount of medication needed.
 The course of treatment (which might involve one or two weekly visits) could take two weeks, two months, or longer—depending on how long the patient has been on sleep medication, the severity of the condition, and other coexisting factors, he says.
 “But over time, our goal is to get them off pharmaceuticals safely and completely.”

 If paid for out of pocket, acupuncture can be costly.
-A 30- to 45-minute session in a community clinic can range from $15 to $40; while sessions with private practitioners can range between $60 to $120.
+A 30- to 60-minute session in a community or hospital clinic can range from $50 to $70; while sessions with private practitioners can range between $100 to $130.
 Some insurance companies will pay for acupuncture, at least partially, if administered by a licensed practitioner or medical doctor.
-Also, beginning in January 2014, six states—California, New Mexico, Arizona, Alaska, Maryland, and Washington—will include acupuncture as part of their Essential Health Benefits (EHB) package.
-(EHBs are services insurance companies will be mandated to cover under the new health care reform laws.)
+Also, beginning in January 2014, California, New Mexico, Alaska, Maryland, and Washington added acupuncture to their Essential Health Benefits (EHB) package, followed by New Jersey in 2017, and Oregon will begin including it in their EHB in 2022.
+(EHBs are services insurance companies are mandated to cover under current health care laws.)